Harsha-JSM/Harsha-JSM/README.md

 <br>

 ### 👨‍💻 About Me
 I'm a Hardware Systems Design Engineer from India.
 I have a passion for building, designing, and exploring the intersection of electronics and technology.
-My interests range from Power Electronics and High-Speed PCB design to the fundamentals ans intermediates of Molecular Biology, Theology, Social Network Modelling and Pyro Chemistry.
+My interests range from Power Electronics and High-Speed PCB design to the fundamentals and intermediates of Molecular Biology, Theology, Social Network Modelling and Pyro Chemistry.

 <br>